rorito/layer-ui-web-customer-widget/README.md

 Finally, the following properties can be used to more directly control the widgets; these are not used for configuration, but rather, for control:

 * `isDialogShowing`:               Set to `true` to show the dialog, `false` to hide the dialog
-* `conversation`                   Set this to any `layer.Conversation` to transition to the Chat View so the user can start talking within this Conversation.
+* `conversation`                   Set this to any `layer.Core.Conversation` to transition to the Chat View so the user can start talking within this Conversation.

 More information about all of these docs can be viewed in the API reference.
 You can generate this reference by:

+TODO: Docs are out of date and still focused on using Layer UI for Web 1.0 rather than Layer XDK 1.0.

 1. `git clone git@github.com:layerhq/layer-ui-web-customer-widget.git`
 1. `cd layer-ui-web-customer-widget`